jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ? - print help
 ```

-As using very small file all changes are being shown as a unique hunk.
-So is necessary split it selecting for the first commit just the changes related if `bar()` function.
+As the file is very small, all changes are shown as a unique hunk.
+So is necessary split it, selecting for the first
+commit just the changes related if `bar()` function.
 For that, there are two options: `s` and `e`.
+In first one,
-The first one let git split the current hunk into smaller one and the second allow the user manually tells git which hunk's part
+git splits the current hunk into smaller ones.
+The second allows user manually choose which hunk it wants.
+In this
-go in the commit.
-In this sample we will use `s` options.
-So after select the actions git shows:
+sample we will use `s` options.
+So after select the actions, git shows:

 ```
 Stage this hunk [y,n,q,a,d,/,s,e,?]? s